pzelnip/www.codependentcodr.com/Readme.md

 ### Deployments And Automation

 Currently I use [Travis CI](https://travis-ci.org/) for my CI/CD needs.
-Merges to the `master` branch are automatically deployed to S3 by Travis.
+Merges to the `mainline` branch are automatically deployed to S3 by Travis.
 Pull requests are automatically built with a number of checks (mostly linters) and builds are "failed" on non-zero exit codes.